zi-wa/History-LM/README.md

 ---

-A terminal chatbot that keeps conversation history **flat in token count, forever**.
+A terminal chatbot that keeps conversation history **compact**.
 A large inference model generates replies; a small compression model reduces each turn to a lossless caveman-style summary before it enters the message store.
-The context window never grows.

 ---